 If you’re one of the more than 50 million Americans who suffer from allergies, allergy testing can pinpoint the underlying cause and assist in developing a custom care plan.
-At Medical Access, with three convenient locations in Germantown, Maryland, and Alexandria and Woodbridge, Virginia, the experienced physicians provide allergy testing on-site.
+At Medical Access, with convenient locations in Beltsville, Rockville, Catonsville, and Germantown, Maryland, and in Alexandria, McLean, and Woodbridge, Virginia, the experienced physicians provide allergy testing on-site.
 To schedule your appointment, call the nearest office today, or book a consultation online.

 Allergies occur when your body’s immune system identifies a benign substance, such as pollen, pet hair, or mold, as a harmful invader.
 This triggers an immune response, which can result in a variety of uncomfortable symptoms, including a runny nose, itchy eyes, blocked sinuses, or a rash.

 Allergies range in severity.
 For some people, they’re a minor annoyance; for others, they trigger a life-threatening allergic reaction called anaphylaxis.

 Allergy testing is a group of diagnostic procedures used to determine if you’re allergic to one or more substances.
 There are several types of allergy testing, including blood tests, skin tests, and elimination diets.
 By identifying your allergies, it’s possible to ease uncomfortable symptoms and improve your quality of life.

 Prior to your allergy test, your Medical Access provider conducts a physical exam, asks about your symptoms, and reviews your medical history.
 If you take prescription medications, vitamins, or nutritional supplements, your provider might ask you to stop them in advance, as they can interfere with your results.